Bangladesh Medical College: History

-Bangladesh Medical College is the oldest private medical school in Bangladesh.
-It was established in 1986 by Bangladesh Medical Studies and Research Institute (BMSRI), a non-profit organisation that runs the college and associated hospital.
+Bangladesh Medical College is the first non-govt medical college private medical school in Bangladesh.
 The University of Dhaka granted affiliation in 1988.

+The founder members dreamt of establishing a Medical College and Hospital with the aim of imparting medical education and after a much talk and discussion, Bangladesh Medical College was established on 13 April 1986.

 Campus

 The college is located in Dhanmondi Thana, Dhaka.
 The college's six-story academic building is attached to a six-story, 500-bed teaching hospital, Bangladesh Medical College Hospital.

 Organisation and administration

 The college is affiliated with Dhaka University as a constituent college.
-The founder chairman of the college was late Prof. Mohammad Yusuf Ali.
-The founder principal was late Dr A.H.M Samsul Haque.
+The founder chairman of the college was the late Mohammad Yusuf Ali.
+The founder principal was the late A.H.M.
+Samsul Haque.

 Academics

 The college offers a five-year course of study, approved by the Bangladesh Medical and Dental Council (BMDC), leading to a Bachelor of Medicine, Bachelor of Surgery (MBBS) degree from Dhaka University.
 After passing the final professional examination, there is a compulsory one-year internship.
 The internship is a prerequisite for obtaining registration from the BMDC to practice medicine.
 In October 2014, the Ministry of Health and Family Welfare capped admission and tuition fees at private medical colleges at 1,990,000 Bangladeshi taka (US$25,750 as of 2014) total for their five-year courses.

 Admission for Bangladeshis to the MBBS programme at all medical colleges in Bangladesh (government and private) is conducted centrally by the Directorate General of Health Services (DGHS).
-It administers a written multiple choice question exam simultaneously throughout the country.
-Candidates are admitted based primarily on their score on this test, although grades at Secondary School Certificate (SSC) and Higher Secondary School Certificate (HSC) level also play a part.
+It administers a written multiple-choice question exam simultaneously throughout the country.
+Candidates are admitted based primarily on their score on this test, although grades at the Secondary School Certificate (SSC) and Higher Secondary School Certificate (HSC) level also play a part.
 Seats are reserved, according to quotas set by the Directorate General of Health Services (DGHS), for children of Freedom Fighters and for students from underprivileged backgrounds.
 Currently, the college is allowed to admit 120 students annually.